Nefr0l/bombillion-game/README.md

  # Bombillion Game
 Very realistic bombillion simulator made with Unity

+## Instalation
+Download and unpack .zip file with .exe and other files needed to run the game.
+Launch .exe file and that's it

 ## How to play
 - Use w,s to move forward/backwards
 - Use a,d to steer left/right